ArduPilot/ardupilot_wiki/rover/source/docs/rover-steering-input-type-and-reversing-behaviour.rst

 - if moving forward with wheel turned right, vehicle turns in clockwise direction
 - if moving backwards with wheel turned right, vehicles turns in counter-clockwise direction

-Some users, especially users of skid-steering vehicles, may wish the vehicle's turning direction to be the same whether moving forward or reversing.
+Some users, especially users of skid-steering vehicles and omni vehicles, may wish the vehicle's turning direction to be the same whether moving forward or reversing.
 This can be accomplished by setting :ref:`PILOT_STEER_TYPE <PILOT_STEER_TYPE>` to "3"